 - 2A.
-A judicial adjunct should accept only assignments: (1) for which the adjunct is suited by education, training, and experience; (2) that the adjunct is able to undertake and complete in a competent, professional, and timely fashion; and (3) as to which the adjunct is physically and mentally able to meet the reasonable expectations of the parties and the appointing court. - 2B.
-A judicial adjunct must maintain professional competence and diligently discharge assigned responsibilities in a prompt, fair, nondiscriminatory, and professional manner. - 2C.
-A judicial adjunct must be patient, dignified, respectful, and courteous; apply an even-handed and unbiased process; and treat all parties with respect. - 2D.
-A judicial adjunct must maintain order and decorum in judicial proceedings.
+A court-appointed neutral should accept only assignments: (1) for which the adjunct is suited by education, training, and experience; (2) that the adjunct is able to undertake and complete in a competent, professional, and timely fashion; and (3) as to which the adjunct is physically and mentally able to meet the reasonable expectations of the parties and the appointing court. - 2B.
+A court-appointed neutral must maintain professional competence and diligently discharge assigned responsibilities in a prompt, fair, nondiscriminatory, and professional manner. - 2C.
+A court-appointed neutral must be patient, dignified, respectful, and courteous; apply an even-handed and unbiased process; and treat all parties with respect. - 2D.
+A court-appointed neutral must maintain order and decorum in conducting proceedings.